-Application documents should be submitted via candidates 'mygulbenkian' portal.
-We only accept application on-line and not via email.
+Application documents should be submitted by candidates via the 'mygulbenkian' portal.
+We only accept applications online and not via email.

 Candidates must select one of the scholarship programmes.

-The Armenian Communities department (ACd) does not accept applications after the established deadlines.
+The Armenian Communities Department does not accept applications after the established deadlines.

 If not included in students’ grade sheet, a grade clarification letter should be sent to clarify the grade level scores used in their school/university.
 As an example, grades in Germany follow the assessment scale indicated in the table below:

 A (excelent / sehr gut)

 1 - 1,5

 Different universities use different systems and this must be explained.